The effect of substrate waviness on random sequential adsorption packing properties: Abstract

 \section{Abstract}

-We have studied random sequential adsorption of spheres on a wavy surface.
-We have determined how surface structure influences random packing properties such as the packing fraction, the kinetics of packing growth and the two-particle density correlation function.
-Until the substrate varies on scales one order of magnitude smaller than the particle's diameter, the properties of the packings obtained do not differ significantly from those on a flat surface.
+Random sequential adsorption of spheres on a wavy surface was studied.
+It was determined how surface structure influences random packing properties such as the packing fraction, the kinetics of packing growth and the two-particle density correlation function.
+Until the substrate varies within the range one order of magnitude smaller than the particle's diameter, the properties of the packings obtained do not differ significantly from those on a flat surface.
 On the other hand, for the higher amplitude of unevenness, the packing fraction, low-density growth kinetics and the density autocorrelation function change significantly, while asymptotic growth kinetics seems to be barely sensitive to surface waviness.
-Besides fundamental significance, the study suggests that the experimental measurement of the aforementioned basic properties of adsorption monolayers' can reveal the surface's porous structure without investigating the surface itself.
+Besides fundamental significance, the study suggests that the experimental measurement of the aforementioned basic properties of adsorption monolayers can reveal the surface's porous structure without investigating the surface itself.